gsileno/pneu/README.md

 * single-entry-single-exit (SESE) decomponser of output analysis
 * importer from Yasper PNML
 * exporter to tikz (LaTeX!)
-* exporter to dot (graphviz, etc.)
+* exporter to dot (graphviz, viz.js, etc.)

-Yasper is a visual editor for basic petri nets. http://yasper.org.
-PNML is the Petri Net Markup Language, a XML-based format.
+Yasper is a visual editor for basic petri nets, http://yasper.org.
+PNML is the Petri Net Markup Language, a standard  XML-based format, http://www.pnml.org.

 ## Usage examples